HariGoutham/preparation/design_patterns/creational/builder/README.md

-# Builder Pattern in Java
+# 🌈 Builder Pattern in Java

-## Overview
+## 🎨 Overview

-The Builder Pattern is a creational design pattern that allows for the step-by-step construction of complex objects.
+The **Builder Pattern** is a **creational design pattern** that allows for the step-by-step construction of complex objects.
 It provides a clear and readable way to create objects with many parameters, especially when some parameters are optional.

-### Real-World Analogy
+### 🍔 Real-World Analogy

 Think of building a sandwich.
 You can choose the type of bread, add various fillings, and select condiments.
 Each step is independent, allowing you to customize your sandwich as you like.
 This is similar to how the Builder Pattern allows for the step-by-step construction of objects.

-## Problem Solved
+## 🔧 Problem Solved

 The Builder Pattern addresses several issues: